JohnWhitamore/dataframes-python/README.md

 `pathlib`: for managing load and write paths.
 `Numpy`: to load and re-shape .npz data.
 `Pandas`: widely used dataframe.
 `Polars`: good for ETL, data wrangling and large datasets.
-Limit interop with matplotlib.
+Limited interop with matplotlib.
 `statsmodels`: analyse data.
 `matplotlib.pyplot`: plot charts.